k-atwhite/rock-paper-scissors/README.md

 ## Future Additions
 There are so many ways to grow this site.
 Several examples could be:

-Option1: A simple addition would be a countdown timer displaying the only correct way to count down in rock, paper scissors which is "ROCK!, PAPER!, SCISSORS!, SHOOT!".
+Option 1: A simple addition would be a countdown timer displaying the only correct way to count down in rock, paper scissors which is "ROCK!, PAPER!, SCISSORS!, SHOOT!".
 And on "SHOOT", both sides display their weapon.

 Option 2: Animated images would enliven the page.
 Perhaps they could wiggle in anticipation whn you hover over them.
 Perhaps They could bump into each other after the battle countdown.